 Difference Between 33″ and 35″ Tires (Size/Height/Weight)

 When it comes to big tire upgrades, everyone seems to be hell-bent on oversized tires and big lifts.
-This article will discuss the pros and cons of 33” tires vs 35” tires and the physical differences between the two.
+There are pros and cons of 33” tires vs 35” tires and the physical differences between the two.
 How big of a difference does that extra 2″ of tire clearance make on the trail?

 Now that might not sound like a lot, however, that 1 inch can mean the difference between being hung up and just managing to scrape over the obstacle.
-So are big tires the holy grail of off-roading or are there other components and factors that are just as important, if not even more so.
+So are big tires the holy grail of off-roading or are there other components and factors that are just as important?